Nezale/popular-words/README.md

 Please be accurate and attentive and include all corner cases.
 Good luck!

+## Solution
+I decided to separate words in lines because in file 3esl.txt duplicates didn't exist.
+There's a bug in PopularWordsTest.
+Frequencies of words in all.num are bad counted.
+I wanted to fix it, but because of inkathon and odyssey of the mind unfortunately I didn't have enough time to do that.

 ## Technical info
 Project requires:
 - Java SE 12